Home

 Shared execution memory

-When Execution memory is not used, Storage can borrow as much Execution memory as available until execution reclaims its space.
+When Execution memory is not used, Storage can borrow as much Execution memory as is available until execution reclaims its space.
 When this happens, cached blocks will be evicted from memory until sufficient borrowed memory is released to satisfy the Execution memory request.

 The creators of this mechanism decided that Execution memory has priority over Storage memory.
-They had reasons to do so — the execution of the task is more important than the cached data, the whole job can crash if there is an OOM in the execution.
+They had reasons to do so — the execution of the task is more important than the cached data, and the whole job can crash if there is an OOM in the execution.

 Eviction